mpinb/in_silico_framework_hot_zone/README.md

 ## Installation

+Installation instructions can be found [here](https://wwwuser.gwdguser.de/~b.meulemeester/rst_assets/installation.html), but are repeated below for convenience.

 This version of ISF is available for Linux and macOS.

 For installation and environment management, ISF uses [pixi](pixi.sh).
 You can install pixi from the CLI by running: